No, That’s Not Christianity: Part 1

 Incidentally, the reason for that wide variance is that the two words from which the word “heaven” is translated – “shamayim” in Hebrew and “ouranous” in Greek – can refer to any of three distinct but related concepts that are not always best translated “heaven.”
 They can refer to:

 1) the sky, as in Genesis 1:8; or to

-Not so incidentally, in absolutely none of those hundreds of examples of the term “heaven” is there a single mention of anyone going there as a disembodied “soul” or “spirit” after they die.
+Not so incidentally, in absolutely none of those hundreds of examples of the term “heaven” — in any translation of the Bible — is there a single mention of anyone going there as a disembodied “soul” or “spirit” after they die.
 It is never described as happening; no one ever asks for it, prays for it, hopes for it or even raises it as a possibility or a concept, and God never promises nor even hints at it.